Highway to Paradise— Alberta’s Forestry Trunk Road

 It always an added pleasure to catch fish where they truly belong so it is appropriate to discuss them at this point.

-Strangely enough the Cutts of the Oldman system are listed as West coast cutthroat even though they inhabit eastern flowing streams.
-Named such as they have a red slash beneath their throats, Cutthroat trout are an anglers dream.
+Strangely enough, the Cutts of the Oldman system is listed as West coast cutthroat even though they inhabit eastern flowing streams.
+Named such as they have a red slash beneath their throats, Cutthroat trout is an anglers dream.

 Long after Rainbows have disappeared Cutts will thrive.
 They are a true mountain trout will feed furiously all day even in the hottest sunniest weather and will usually take about any offering the angler puts in front of it.